 If your redemption levels are low, you don’t need to immediately begin a major overhaul and completely revamp your point structure or rewards.

-Start with determining if your point redemption process is easy for customers to understand and complete.
-Simplicity is key when it comes to loyalty program design and that includes the process of earning and redeeming points for rewards.
-The more barriers blocking a participant from using their loyalty points, the less likely they are to redeem.
+Start by determining if your point redemption process is easy for customers to understand and complete.
+Simplicity is key when it comes to loyalty program design, including the processes for earning and redeeming points for rewards.
+The more barriers to using their loyalty points, the less likely they are to redeem.

-Your redemption process should involve minimal steps and be clearly explained somewhere within your loyalty program website and How-Tos.
+Your redemption process should involve minimal steps and be clearly explained on your loyalty program website and in your How-Tos.

 Customers are busy people with many demands on their time and dozens of other interruptions fighting for their attention.
-This is why you want to make it as straightforward as possible for members to know their available point balance without making them search for it through a website, app, or email.
+This is why you want to make it as straightforward as possible for members to see their available point balance without having to search for it on a website, app, or email.
 The easier it is for customers to track their rewards points, the easier it is for them to redeem.

 One way to keep making members' points total available on the main screen is in the top banner or a sidebar as they peruse the rewards catalog.
 Doing so makes it easy for them to look for available rewards within their points range.
-They can add up the cost of redeeming for multiple reward items or start to plan for redeeming a higher-priced reward.
+They can add up the costs of redeeming multiple reward items or start planning to redeem a higher-priced reward.

 Here’s a nice tactic beauty retailer Sephora uses on their website as part of their infamous Beauty Insider program.
 Beauty Insiders can see how many loyalty reward points they’ll potentially earn from each item currently sitting in their shopping cart if they decide to complete the purchase.
 This allows them to see their new potential point balance, the rewards available, and how close they’ll be to reaching the next membership or rewards tier.
 This can be a powerful motivator for program members.

 As we said before, customers are busy people.
-Sometimes they just forget they have loyalty program points available to redeem or to check if there are any new rewards in the catalog.
+Sometimes they forget they have loyalty program points available to redeem or to check for new rewards in the catalog.
 You can help them by using loyalty platform communication tools to send regular summaries or account updates that remind members about their progress and activity in your loyalty program.

 Automated emails informing loyalty program members of their available points balances are good tactics to help keep members active and engaged in the program.
 The best timing is monthly or quarterly emails with updated balances.
 This shows members how many points they earned in a given period and helpfully provides the number of points available to spend.

 If your loyalty program includes member tiers — and it really should — then you should send notifications to customers when they’re close to reaching the next tier or status level.
-This can help incentivize members who are considering a purchase while also placing your brand at the top of mind for customers who weren't considering making a purchase.
-When the customer is ready to make a purchase, the extra instant benefit makes your brand an attractive first option over your competitors.
+This can help incentivize members who are considering a purchase while also placing your brand at the top of mind for customers who weren't thinking it.
+When the customer is ready to make a purchase, the instant benefit makes your brand an attractive first option over your competitors.

-Every successful loyalty program regularly refreshes and updates its rewards catalog offerings to make sure its rewards are still of value to its members.
-Consider sending notification emails to loyalty program members whenever new reward items, members perks, or benefits are available to them.
+Every successful loyalty program regularly refreshes and updates its rewards catalog to ensure its rewards remain valuable to its members.
+Consider sending notification emails to loyalty program members whenever new reward items, member perks, or benefits become available.
 The new rewards may be just what long-time loyalty program participants were saving their points for.

-It's a common question asked by brands about their loyalty programs: should loyalty program points expire or not expire?
+It's a common question brands ask about their loyalty programs: Should loyalty program points expire?

-There are pros and cons to both sides of the argument and it's an ongoing discussion topic within the loyalty program community.
-For businesses, point expiration can help manage liabilities and encourage ongoing engagement from customers who need to use their points within a certain period.
-However, if not managed properly, it can also lead to customer dissatisfaction and the perception of lost value, which can damage customer loyalty and retention.
+There are pros and cons to both sides of the argument, and it's an ongoing discussion topic within the loyalty program community.
+For businesses, point expiration can help manage liabilities and encourage ongoing customer engagement by requiring points to be used within a specific period.
+However, if not handled properly, it can also lead to customer dissatisfaction and the perception of lost value, which can damage customer loyalty and retention.

 Whichever route you choose, make sure you have a few strategies in place for incentivizing your customers.

-For most loyalty program members, one of the best aspects of participating in a loyalty program are the rewards.
+For most loyalty program members, one of the best aspects of participating is the rewards.
 If your members aren’t redeeming for rewards, you should take the time to evaluate your loyalty program.
 The solution might be simpler than you think.
 In the end, helping your customers with their redemptions will lead to happier participants and a more valuable loyalty program experience.

 If you’re still searching for ways for your customers to utilize their points or want to learn more about how to drive customer engagement in your loyalty program, contact the customer loyalty and rewards experts at Brandmovers today!